 10. Determine sublibrary size(s) and dilutions.
-Up to 8 sublibraries, of varying sizes, can be made.
+Up to 2 sublibraries, of varying sizes, can be made.
 Use the "Sublibrary Generation Table" (Appendix A) to determine the volume of cells and Dilution Buffer to add to each sublibrary (dependent on desired sublibrary size and the concentration of cells measured in the previous step).
 Give each sublibrary a unique label.
 Make sure to record which sublibrary sizes correspond to what labels.
 Label both the top and side of the PCR tube with those labels.

 CRITICAL!
 Do NOT overload a sublibrary.
-12,500 cells/sublibrary is the maximum.
+The recommended loading is up to 5,000 cells/ sublibrary, with a maximum of 10,000 cells/sublibrary.
 Overloading a sublibrary with too many cells will result in increased doublets.

-11. Using a P200 pipette set to 75 μ L, gently pipette up and down 5x.
-Aliquot the determined volume of cells (from the previous step) to each correctly labelled sublibrary PCR tube and add Dilution Buffer to bring to total volume to 25 μ L. Between each aliquot, gently pipette mix the cells to avoid settling.
+11. Using a P200 pipette set to 45 μL, gently pipette up and down 5x.
+Aliquot the determined volume of cells (from the previous step) to each correctly labelled sublibrary PCR tube and add Dilution Buffer to bring to total volume to 25 μL.
+Between each aliquot, gently pipette mix the cells to avoid settling.
 Store sublibraries on ice.

-12. Make a Lysis Master Mix.
+Make a Lysis Master Mix.
 Ensure there is no precipitate present in the 2x Lysis Buffer.
-Add 220 μL of 2x Lysis Buffer to 44 μL of Lysis Enzyme in a 1.5 mL tube.
+Add 55 μL of 2x Lysis Buffer to 11 μL of Lysis Enzyme in a 1.5 mL tube.